NoWauu/V-lib/README.md

 The project is split into 3 folders:

-`backend` contains the API that interacts with the database and servers data about the Vélib' stations to the web server.
+`backend` contains the backend server, with the API that interacts with the database and serves data to the web server.

 `rendu` contains all of the reports made when reaching a specific point in the creation of the application.